Timeline of Extinction Rebellion actions: House of Commons - Speakers Chair

+2023

+Extinction Rebellion, working with other organisations such as Greenpeace, Friends of the Earth and unions staged four day of protest in central London from 20 April to 24 April.

 United States

-New York City actions
+New York

 On 17 November 2018, in what was called "Rebellion Day", there was a rally in New York City.

 On January 26, 2019, the newly formed Extinction Rebellion NYC conducted its first action, with activists forming the Extinction Symbol with their bodies on the ice at the Rockefeller Center ice skating rink.
 An activist climbed and hung a banner on the large gold Prometheus statue reading "Climate Change = Mass Murder, Rebel for Life, Intl Rebellion Week April 15, 2019".
 Nine people were arrested.

 On April 17, 2019, over 60 activists were arrested at a die-in in the streets around New York City Hall.
 Two activists climbed light posts and hung a banner reading "Declare Climate Emergency" along with the Extinction Symbol.
 In addition to Extinction Rebellion's general demands, a specific demand of the action was that New York City formally declare a climate emergency and call for an emergency mobilization to ensure a safe climate.
 In this regard, the action was successful, in that on June 26, 2019, the New York City Council unanimously passed Resolution No. 0864–2019, declaring a climate emergency and calling for an emergency mobilization, becoming the first large US city to do so.

 On June 22, 2019, 70 activists with Extinction Rebellion NYC were arrested for blocking traffic outside of The New York Times headquarters in midtown Manhattan.
 Protesters formed the Extinction Symbol with their bodies on Eighth Avenue, rappelled from the roof of the Port Authority Bus Terminal with a banner that read "Climate Emergency" and climbed on top of the large glass awning of The New York Times Building with sound equipment and signage.
 The protest called for more urgent climate coverage by the New York Times and other media outlets, including through adherence to the group's publicly available media standards.